 - 15 ounces dark chopped dark chocolate*

-- 1 can of condensed milk (I use unsweetened)
+- one 8 oz can of condensed milk (I use unsweetened)

 Melt together the dark chocolate and condensed milk together.
 I am not a fan of the microwave so use the stove.
 Chocolate burns easily so use a double boiler, or place a metal bowl on top of a pot of water heating on the stove.